-When multitasking you may feel that you are getting more done, but we are actually getting less done in the process.
+When multitasking you may feel that you’re getting more done, but you’re actually getting less done in the process.

 Clutter causes stress and your mind will focus on what you want to do about the clutter instead of focusing on the task at hand.

 Take a few moments and clear the clutter before you sit down at the grindstone.
 Ten minutes spent clearing your space will save you loads of time throughout the day and help keep your focus where it should be.

 Identifying and learning to overcome your productivity killers will help you have better days.